John Wick’s Suit

 Like many action heroes, Wick wisely carries a backup pistol.
 He opts for the subcompact Glock 26, carried in a black IWB holster just above the left rear pocket of his trousers.

 Jewelry-wise, Wick doesn’t go in for much.
 He wears his stainless wedding band on the third finger of his left hand, a memento of the wife he loved so dearly.
 Otherwise, his only accessory is a Carl F. Bucherer Manero AutoDate, worn on the inside of his left wrist.
 Chad Stahelski, the film’s primary director, mentioned that this military style was often adopted to protect the timepiece, and it thus seemed appropriate for a hitman like Wick.
 At a going rate of $3,495, it’s no wonder that Wick would want to protect it.

 Lee, a commenter, adds that the tactical decision to wear a watch inside reduces glare that would compromise the wearer’s position as well as offering the opportunity to view the wristwatch with a weapon drawn for synchronization.

 Wick’s Manero AutoDate consists of a 42mm stainless case with a scratch resistant, anti-reflective sapphire crystal and a transparent sapphire back.
 The dial is white with silver-toned luminescent hands and markers and a 3:00-position date.
 The strap is black alligator leather.

-Wick’s preference for black leather accessories extends to his feet, where he wears a pair of black calfskin cap toe bluchers with three eyelets and squared toes.
-A pair of thick black cotton dress socks keeps the whole black theme going.
+Wick’s preference for black leather accessories extends to his feet, where he wears a pair of black calf cap-toe derby shoes with three lace eyelets and squared toes.
+A pair of thick black cotton lisle socks keeps the whole black theme going.